 ALEX includes a link to provider information on the comparison of health plan designs and when a health plan design is recommended, but you don’t need to go back through the ALEX presentation to get that information.

-For more information about the major health systems for each insurance carrier and links to each insurance carrier’s provider directory, review the Health Plan Search tool.
+For more information about the major health systems for each insurance carrier and links to each insurance carrier’s provider directory, review the 2021 Health Plan Search or the 2022 Health Plan Search.

 ALEX is designed to help you understand the plan designs.
 The recommendation is based primarily on your expected out-of-pocket costs.
 Because all health insurance carriers have the same plan designs, there is no financial advantage of choosing one insurance carrier over another.
 The exception is the Access Plan.
 The Access Plan has the same in-network coverage but has a higher premium because it offers nationwide and out-of-network coverage.

 Once you have decided what plan design you prefer (HDHP or Health Plan), you can select the health insurance carrier that best meets your needs based on the county in which you prefer to seek services in.
-For more information about each health plan’s provider directory review the Health Plan Search tool.
+For more information about each health plan’s provider directory review the 2021 Health Plan Search or the 2022 Health Plan Search.

 Each health insurance carrier offers two plan designs: the Health Plan and High Deductible Health Plan (HDHP).
 Both plan designs have Uniform Benefits.
 You need to decide whether you want the Health Plan or HDHP and then select the health insurance carrier that best meets your needs; based on providers and convenience.
 If you are uncertain if a HDHP is right for you, view the Plan Design Options eLearning video, provided by the Department of Employee Trust Funds.